fbchat-dev/fbchat/docs/intro.rst

 Searching for group chats and finding their ID is not yet possible with `fbchat`, but searching for users is possible via. :func:`Client.searchForUsers`.
 See :ref:`intro_fetching`

-You can get your own user ID by using :any:`Client.id`
+You can get your own user ID by using :any:`Client.uid`

 Getting the ID of a group chat is fairly trivial though, since you only need to navigate to `<https://www.facebook.com/messages/>`_, click on the group you want to find the ID of, and then read the id from the address bar.